-Domestic abuse rise during World Cup
+Domestic abuse calls rise during World Cup

 Deputy Chief Constable Mark Roberts said forces dealt with "record numbers" of crime related to the tournament.

-About 1,340 of the total 1,487 reported incidents (90%) were in relation to England's seven games between 14 June and 15 July, the National Police Chiefs' Council (NPCC) said.
+About 1,340 of the total 1,487 football-linked reported incidents (90%) were in relation to England's seven games between 14 June and 15 July, the National Police Chiefs' Council (NPCC) said.

+- If you have been affected by domestic abuse, help and support is available here.

 In contrast, only three out of 6,873 travelling England fans were arrested in Russia "despite pre-tournament concerns and some bad behaviour at earlier England games, most notably in Amsterdam", said DCC Roberts.

-"Whilst the picture in Russia was positive, at home in England it was completely the opposite with record numbers of incidents for the police to deal with, even when the team was performing well.
+"While the picture in Russia was positive, at home in England it was completely the opposite with record numbers of incidents for the police to deal with, even when the team was performing well.

 "The bulk of these were alcohol-fuelled and depressingly we saw significant rises in incidents of domestic abuse."